Lie vs. Lay And Why It Is So Easy To Get Them Confused

 Can you spot why some of these popular song titles use lay incorrectly?

-Lay Lady Lay (wrong)
+Lay Lady Lay (incorrect)

 Bob Dylan

-Lay Down Sally (wrong)
+Lay Down Sally (incorrect)

 Eric Clapton